MainulDip/pythonStudy/DataStructures-and-Algorithm/Recursion.md

 It is used to solve/get the number of possible arrangements of a given value.

 For example, let's see all the arrangements we can have with the three items, A, B and C : ABC, ACB, BAC, BCA, CAB, CBA = 3! = 6
+### Tail Optimization (Recursion):
+When (in recursive function) call itself as the last call of the function, it will considered as tail call, all other calls other than the last return will be considered head call.
+Some compiler provide pre-build features to handle tail recursion to be memory optimized.

+In this case tail optimization only works on supported language compilers (like JS, Java, Swift, etc).

+* To make a recursive function tail optimized, usually the recursive function is wrapped inside another function (wrapper function) and any king of arithmetic operation will be passed as argument/s of the recursive tail call.
+Python doesn't support tail optimization.